JochemTolsma/SNA-4-Social-Scientists/docs/02-Dyads.md

 Suppose instead that the theoretical range of the opinion would have been $[-5,10]$.
 Then our polarization score would have been a massive: 0.1655218.

-And on that bombshell, thanks for reading!
+And on that bombshell, thanks for reading!!

 ---